mcanouil/quarto-codespaces/README.md

 [![Build](https://github.com/mcanouil/quarto-codespaces/actions/workflows/devcontainer.yml/badge.svg)](https://github.com/mcanouil/quarto-codespaces/actions/workflows/devcontainer.yml)

-Setup to deploy Codespaces or Devcontainers with Quarto.
+Setup to deploy Codespaces or Dev Containers with Quarto.

 ## Overview

-This repository provides a setup to deploy Codespaces or Devcontainers with Quarto, supporting R, Python, and Julia environments.
+This repository provides a setup to deploy Codespaces or Dev Containers with Quarto, supporting R, Python, and Julia environments.
 It includes configuration files and scripts to initialise and manage these environments.

 ## Using as a Template